sgunadhya/blog/content/post/anatomy_go_project_tika.md

 }

  ```

+ `os/exec.CommandContext` is the bedrock of this component.
+This context-enabled API is used to create a new server process.

  `jar`, `url`, `port`, `hostname` are the usual suspects; these are the options to locate and run the server. `cancel` is a something dissimilar. `cancel` is a function which when called cancels the execution of the context.
 This is a common pattern provided by the APIs which
  support passing in a `context`.
 By returning a `cancel` function, the API offers an opportunity to the calling function to suspend the execution.
 You can find more information about using contexts in the execellent [blog post](https://blog.golang.org/context).

+ Secondly, APIs like `WithHostname` and `WithPort` provide a builder-like pattern to pass options to the `NewServer` API.
+The `NewServer`
+ api is a factory method to create a new *instance* of a server.
+This is another pattern to note.
+Almost all the package provide
+ a *New* or *Make* like APIs to create new **objects** of interest.

+`waitForStart` is a utility function which creates a new client and makes a sample request to make sure that the server is responding to
+client calls and is ready for business. `waitForStart` passes a new `context` with  a timeout set.
+This again makes use of the `context.WithTimeOut` api to create the context.